1 killed as Trump supporters, protesters clash in Portland

 The chaotic scene came two days after Trump invoked Portland as a liberal city overrun with violence in a speech at the Republican National Convention as part of his “law and order” re-election campaign theme.
 The caravan marked the third Saturday in a row that Trump supporters have rallied in the city.

+Trump and other speakers at this week's convention evoked a violent, dystopian future if Democratic presidential hopeful Joe Biden wins in November and pointed to Portland as a cautionary tale for what would be in store for Americans.

+The pro-Trump rally's organizer, who coordinated a similar caravan in Boise, Idaho, earlier in the week, said in a video posted on Twitter Saturday afternoon that attendees should only carry concealed weapons and the route was being kept secret for safety reasons.

-The caravan of Trump supporters had gathered earlier in the day at a nearby mall and drove as a group to the heart of Portland.
+The caravan had gathered earlier in the day at a suburban mall and drove as a group to the heart of Portland.
 As they arrived in the city, protesters attempted to stop them by standing in the street and blocking bridges.

 Videos from the scene showed sporadic fighting, as well as Trump supporters firing paintball pellets at opponents and using bear spray as counter-protesters threw things at the Trump caravan.